michaelScopic/michaelScopic/README.md

-<h1 align="center">Hey hey, I'm Michael. </h3>
+#Hey hey, I'm Michael.

 ### I'm a Linux enthusiast, computer and hardware nerd, and Minecraft veteran.
  I write Linux automation with Bash and I'm also a Linux DevOps/sysadmin.

- I want to learn Python, Ansible, Terraform, MaaS, and maybe C/C++, JavaScript, and/or Rust.
+ I want to learn Python, Ansible, Terraform, MaaS, C/C++, JavaScript, and Rust.

  I'm really good with computers and terrible at everything else.